Danel Sinani: Norwich City

 In April 2020, he signed for Norwich City for the 2020–21 season.
 His contract is until 2023, and he is the first Luxembourgish Norwich City player.

 In August 2020, Sinani was loaned to Belgian club Waasland-Beveren for the season.

 On 28 July 2021, he joined Huddersfield Town on a season-long loan.
 As part of the loan agreement with Norwich, Huddersfield have the option to sign him permanently at the end of the season.
 Sinani made his EFL Championship debut as a late substitute in the 1–1 draw against Derby County at Pride Park on 6 August 2021.
 He made his full home debut against Everton in the EFL Cup on 24 August 2021 when Huddersfield lost 2–1.

 Upon his return to Norwich he scored his first goal for the club in an EFL Cup win over Birmingham City on 9 August 2022.
 He then scored his first league goal for the club in his next appearance, a 2–1 victory over former club Huddersfield Town at Carrow Road.

 On 31 January 2023, the last day of the 2022–23 winter transfer window, Sinani joined Championship side Wigan Athletic on loan until the end of the season.

+Sinani was released by Norwich City at the end of the 2022–23 season.

+FC St. Pauli

+On 4 July 2023, Sinani signed for Bundesliga club FC St. Pauli on a free transfer.